Obi-Wan3/OB13-Cogs/README.md

 ```

 # Contact
-For support with my cogs, please contact me in #support_othercogs in the [Red Cog Support](https://discord.gg/GET4DVk) server.
+For support with my cogs, please contact me in #support_ob13-cogs in the [Red Cog Support](https://discord.gg/GET4DVk) server.

 ## Contributing